redpanda-data/connect/website/docs/guides/bloblang/methods.md

 BETA: This method is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with it is found.

 Attempts to parse a string as a timestamp following a specified strptime-compatible format and outputs a string following ISO 8601, which can then be fed into `format_timestamp`.

-The format consists of zero or more conversion specifiers and ordinary characters (except %).
+The format consists of zero or more conversion specifiers and ordinary characters (except `%`).
 All ordinary characters are copied to the output string without modification.
-Each conversion specification begins with % character followed by the character that determines the behaviour of the specifier.
+Each conversion specification begins with a `%` character followed by the character that determines the behaviour of the specifier.
 Please refer to [man 3 strptime](https://linux.die.net/man/3/strptime) for the list of format specifiers.

 ```coffee
 root.doc.timestamp = this.doc.timestamp.parse_timestamp_strptime("%Y-%b-%d")